wombleton/gitlaw-nz/acts/U/Unit Titles Act 2010.md

     (3) Any person listed in subsection (2) may, by notice in writing to the Tribunal, appoint an agent to act on his or her or its behalf in relation to a dispute.

+    (3A) Without limiting the provisions of the [Residential Tenancies Act 1986][336] that apply to a Tenancy Tribunal by virtue of [section 176][221] of this Act, a Tenancy Tribunal may, in relation to a unit title dispute within its jurisdiction under this section, do any of the following:

+    *   (a) order any party to do anything necessary to remedy a breach by that party of an obligation arising under this Act, the body corporate operational rules, or any agreement that is binding on the party and relevant to the unit title dispute:

+    *   (b) order any party to refrain from doing anything that would constitute a breach of an obligation arising under this Act, the body corporate operational rules, or any agreement that is binding on the party and relevant to the unit title dispute:

+    *   (c) make any supplementary orders of a consequential or ancillary nature necessary to exercise or perfect the exercise of any of its jurisdiction.

     (4) The Tribunal does not have jurisdiction---

     *   (a) to make an order requiring any person or body to pay any sum, or to do any work to a value, or otherwise incur expenditure, in excess of $50,000; or